Late Night poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Katherine decides to actively fight for her show instead of accepting cancellation, choosing to take Molly's suggestions seriously and begin changing her approach., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Katherine delivers a powerful monologue about sexism in the industry that goes viral.
+Of particular interest, this crucial beat Katherine delivers a powerful monologue about sexism in the industry that goes viral.
 The network reverses the cancellation decision - false victory as deeper problems remain unaddressed., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 81 minutes initiates the final act resolution at 80% of the runtime.
 Katherine decides to use her final show to take full accountability for her actions, prioritizing truth and integrity over her career survival - genuine transformation begins., demonstrating the transformation achieved throughout the journey.